CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_local_credential_policy.html.markdown

 # Data Source: intersight_hyperflex_local_credential_policy
 A policy specifying credentials for HyperFlex cluster such as controller VM password, hypervisor username, and password.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hyperflex_local_credential_policy.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `description`:(string) Description of the policy.
 * `factory_hypervisor_password`:(bool) Indicates if Hypervisor password is the factory set default password.
 For HyperFlex Data Platform versions 3.0 or higher, enable this if the default password was not changed on the Hypervisor.
 It is required to supply a new custom Hypervisor password that will be applied to the Hypervisor during deployment.
 For HyperFlex Data Platform versions prior to 3.0 release, this setting has no effect and the default password will be used for initial install.
 The Hypervisor password should be changed after deployment.